HOW TO ACCESS SERVICES IN A CRISIS SITUATION

 All services are free of charge.

 Pour des services en santé mentale en français pour les personnes et familles francophones, prenez rendez-vous à Counselling on Connecte, counsellingconnect.org, ou contactez Le Cap au 613-789-2240; centrelecap.ca

 These quick-access single-session appointments provide an opportunity to meet with one of our trained mental health professionals who will work closely with you to determine the best course of action to address your concerns.
 At the end of the session, you may:

-- decide that you have what you need to support your child with your existing strengths, resources, and networks;
+- decide that you have what you need to support your child with your existing strengths and resources;

 - gain ideas, information and referrals for follow up on supports for your child;

-- leave with an appointment for additional services with Crossroads, such as in-home treatment, child and family therapy, or skill building groups.
+- opt for other services with Crossroads, such as in-home treatment, child and family therapy, or skill building groups.